 These Lyra pens are very similar to Tombow dual brush pens.
 They also are dual tipped, one end has a brush and one end has a felt tip.
 The difference, to me, is in the 'juicyness" of the colour, as well as the flex of the brush.
 I find the Lyra slightly more stiff than the Tombow, meaning it works well for people with a heavy hand like me.
 They are also blendable, and have watercolour capabilities!

 The PITT brush pens are a bit different than anything we've listed above so far.
 People either love them, or hate them.
 I love them because of the rich colours, the size of the tip, and the fact that they're readily available in Canadian stores.
 However, I hate them because of the way the tip frays.
 I have a heavy hand (in case you didn't hear me say that the first 3 times above) and I find that after the first 1-2 words I write with these pens, they lose their stiffness and they don't bounce back.
 They also fray reeeeally quickly if you use them on the wrong types of paper.
 (Interestingly, I find the black ones fray more than the coloured ones.
 Maybe that's just me).

 Who doesn't love Sharpies?
 When I found out they made brush pens, I was SO excited.
 I think I own every single colour of Sharpie that exists, so this was another way for me to expand my collection.

-I really like the tip on these brushes, it doesn't fray much and it does "bounce back" after you press on it.
+I didn't love the tip on these brushes- it just doesn't "bounce back" after you press on it.
 The colours are as vibrant as you expect, and they definitely do bleed through paper like any old Sharpie would.
 And yes, they are definitely permanent.
 The biggest downfall to these is that they die (dry up) fairly quickly, so sometimes you'll be half way through a word and it'll just start to fade a bit.
 (Again, like any old Sharpie).